-The PCP process often results in personal goals that aren't necessarily supported by the CMHSP services and supports.
+The PCP process often results in personal goals that are not necessarily supported by the CMHSP services and supports.
 Therefore, the PCP process must not be limited by program specific functional assessments.
-The plan must describe the services and supports that will be necessary and specify what HCBS are to be provided through various resources including natural supports, to meet the goals in the IPOS.
-The specific person or persons, and/or provider agency or other entity providing services and supports must be documented.
-Non-paid supports, chosen by the person and agreed to by the unpaid provider, needed to achieve the goals must be documented.
-With the permission of the person, the IPOS should be discussed with family/friends/caregivers chosen by the person so that they fully understand it and their role(s).
+The IPOS must describe the services and supports that will be necessary and specify what the HCBS Final Rule is to be provided through various resources, including natural supports, to meet the goals in the PCP.
+The specific individual or individuals and/or provider agency, or other entity providing services and supports, must be documented.
+Non-paid supports, chosen by the individual and agreed to by the unpaid provider, needed to achieve the goals, must be documented.
+With the permission of the individual, the IPOS should be discussed with family, friends, and/or caregivers chosen by the individual so that they fully understand it and their role(s).

-The person must be provided with a written copy of his or her IPOS within 15 business days of conclusion of the PCP process.
-This timeframe gives the case manager/ supports coordinator a sufficient amount of time to complete the documentation described above.
+The individual must be provided with a written copy of his/her IPOS within 15 business days of conclusion of the PCP process.
+This timeframe gives the case manager and the supports coordinator sufficient time to complete the documentation described above.